 Strewn amongst the travel stories and observations of Austrian life are plenty of brunch recommendations and Vienna ‘insiders tips’.
-My goal is that other travellers and expats can find something useful in our silly adventures, and have a laugh while doing so.
+My goal is that you can find something useful in our slow travel adventures, enjoy the local spots shared here and have a laugh while doing so.

 I’m a history and book geek who is still thrilled to visit real life castles, gets excited by old fashioned bookshops and spends way too much of my weekend searching for the perfect coffee spot.
-So if I’m not writing about Austrians or travel, it’ll probably involve those topics.
+If that sounds like your jam, I think we’ll get along just fine.

 I reckon that a storybook romance, a dream career, a life of travel or the chance to move overseas isn’t about luck.
 It’s about taking the risk, buying a ticket and making the most of what happens next.

 I love hearing from fellow expats, travellers and book-nerds so your comments are always appreciated.
 If you want to stay up to date with the adventures, just subscribe by entering your email address here.
-You’ll get posts from me here roughly every fortnight, plus my monthly newsletter with link roundups.
+You’ll get posts from me here weekly, plus my monthly newsletter with link roundups.